varuni-rao/Classification/hack-shin-exp/Readme.md

 - There are 2 versions of this: KNN14, which is using all features and 22features, which uses 22 features and was found to provide optimum solution by my team member using backward feature selection.
 - Then I also used AutoML from flaml library to run some automated model selections to see if we find any model that gives us optimum results better than the regular GridSearch/RandomizedSearch and Optuna used by us for hyperparamter tuning

+We achieved an accuracy of 0.9561 and ended up 7th on the leaderboard.
+The top accuracy was 0.9581.
+However, the whole process was incredible because in the short period of 10 days, I got to learn how to do classification, and also some new libraries such as Optuna, flaml and H2O which I had not learned earlier.
+I am still working on the H2O file and once it is ready, I will upload the same to this folder.